biancaglez/MATH218/assets/Final_Project/project.md

 ## Proposal

-Your proposal is due on Wednesday April 6th (after the break) at 11:15am, either in print or electronically.
+Your proposal is to be submitted in print or electronically.
 Once you decide on a topic that interests you, think about what you would like to end up with as a final result without worrying about how to get there.
 Try to visualize what your end product will